Rozanova/WebDesignCourse/Syllabus.md

 #### Week 2
 ##### In-class:
 * Lecture: human-centered design introduction.
-"User"(participant) interviews and how-might-we statemens.
+"User"(participant) interviews and how-might-we statements.

 * In-class activity: come up with questions for both regular *user interviews* and *expert interviews* and start interviewing classmates.
 Come up with a "How might we" statement.